msfidelis/msk-connector-s3/README.md

 # Amazon MSK Sync data to S3
-Example to sync Kafka Topics on MSK with S3 Bucket for Data Lake creations
+Example to sync kafka topics on MSK on S3 Buckets for Data Lake creations using MSK Connect and Kafka-Connect

 # Project Architecture